-Similar legislation was not introduced in 2023.
+Similar legislation was not introduced in 2023 or 2024.

-d.
+h.
 Planning Protocols in 2024.
 Planning professionals are preparing their protocols for dealing with reporting obligations of their clients under the CTA.
 Many law firms and accounting firms are revising their engagement letters to make clear to what extent they will, or more often will not, be responsible for CTA reporting.
 Reports for the over 30 million entities formed by 2024 that are required to report will not be due until the end of 2024.
 The reporting for most of these will be straightforward.
 For those in which questions can arise as to who must be reported, planners may want to wait until near the end of 2024 to see if FinCEN provides further guidance that may assist with particular questions the planner is facing.
+(However, the FinCEN reporting system may get overloaded in late 2024; by mid-summer, only about 2.7 million reports had been filed.)
 The following is a summary of steps that planners can be taking to prepare for reporting requirements.